 If there’s something you have a passion to do, you may need to gain more qualifications to access those jobs.
-Yes, that may mean going back to college or university to take another course, but it could also mean enrolling in training courses or adult education, or even just reading around your field of interest.
+Yes, that may mean going back to college or university to take another course, but it could also mean enrolling in training courses or adult education or even just reading around your field of interest.

 Have A Realistic Outlook

 Even when you maximise your experience and skills, it’s still important to apply for jobs that you’re suited to.
-The job market is a tough place at the moment and there are lots of highly qualified people vying for positions.
+A job market is a tough place at the moment and there are lots of highly qualified people vying for positions.
 When employers receive a host of excellent CVs, they’re less likely to risk hiring someone with little experience, so target only those jobs where you can prove how you can be successful by showcasing your skills and strengths.

 Don’t allow yourself to feel defeated if you fail the first few times.
 Instead, take positive steps each day to find a good job, and see it as an adventure and an opportunity to explore and learn.
 When you have the right attitude, you’ll be more attractive to those potential employers.
-You can find some excellent career building courses for Microsoft Office skills at http://www.microsoft-office-courses.co.uk/
+You can find some excellent career-building courses for Microsoft Office skills at http://www.microsoft-office-courses.co.uk/